liquity/bold/README.md

 ### Discrepancy between aggregate and sum of individual debts

-As mentioned in the interest rate implementation section [LINK], the core debt invariant is given by:
+As mentioned in the interest rate [implementation section](#core-debt-invariant), the core debt invariant is given by:

 **Aggregate total debt of a always equals the sum of individual entire Trove debts**.